MicrosoftDocs/power-automate-docs/articles/minit/process-mining-simulations-scenario.md

 ## Start a simulation

-Use the **Process simulation** screen to start the simulation and to get an estimation of its duration.
+Start the simulation and get an estimation of its duration in the **Process simulation** screen.

 1. Return to the **Process simulation** screen.
 1. To start the simulation, select **Simulate**.

-Expected estimation of the simulation duration is also available, see **Estimated simulation duration**.
+1. View the expected estimation of the simulation duration next to **Simulate**.

 The status of the simulation scenario is indicated below the scenario’s tile.
 Examples of the status are **Queued for start** and **Completed**.